matry/editor/README.md

 ## Stride

-The Stride Editor is a side project that I'm currently working on, which takes inspiration from several ideas I've developed while working on Matry.
-At its heart, it can be described as "vim for UI designers."
+The Stride Editor can most easily be described as "vim for UI designers."
-It's a keyboard-driven UI design tool that is intended to bridge the gap between designers and developers.
+It's a keyboard-driven UI design tool that is intended to bridge the gap between designers and developers, and takes inspiration from several ideas I've developed while working on [Matry](https://github.com/matry/tree-sitter-matry).

 You can [view a demo here](https://stride-editor.vercel.app).
 WARNING - this tool is actively being developed, meaning you should expect bugs and breaking changes.